 Excess Alcohol Consumption The Previous Night

 Consumption of alcohol is a bad habit in itself.
 Over-consumption of alcohol can lead to a significant headache the next morning, which is commonly known as hangover.
 However, it is not necessary that only the consumption of too much alcohol can cause a headache.
 A few drinks can also make a person dehydrated and reduce the blood flow into the brain, resulting in a headache.
-Drinking alcohol also makes it hard to
+Drinking alcohol also makes it hard to get a good night’s sleep.

 To prevent hangovers, limit your alcohol consumption or keep yourself hydrated even if you consume alcohol.